Moving to Idaho

 Yes, summer (Ok and a few months either side)...
 From..
 I dunno, about like November to March they have this weird white stuff that falls out of the sky and makes everything cold, wet and miserable.

-Very unfun to be in a shed trying to work on training material.
+Very unfun to be in a shed trying to work on anything.

 So, yeah, I also have - as you all know as I have blogged about it a few trance tracks back - a basement.
 My soon-to-be-not-so-much radioactive basement will be the winter office.